Independent research and operating notes on AI agent governance.

 Why this matters for platform contracts

 Platform work depends on precise contracts.
 A platform team needs to know what the agent can call, what identity it will use, what data scope it can see, and where approval and evidence handoffs live.
-A declaration-only agent tells you that adoption pressure exists.
-It does not tell you that the runtime boundary is ready.
+A deployed-looking agent tells you that adoption pressure exists.
+It still does not tell you that the runtime boundary is ready.

-That is why the report is useful for platform leadership.
+That is why the report is useful for engineering and platform leadership.
 It gives a way to separate exploration from operational readiness.
 Without that separation, organizations end up governing "agents" as a vague category instead of governing concrete execution paths.

 The platform contract is where AppSec and developer experience meet.
 If platform can standardize identity, invocation surfaces, approval handoffs, and event logging, security stops inheriting a new one-off control problem every time a repo declares an agent.